openlegend/core-rules/core/src/05-banes-boons/01-chapter-five.md

 **Effect.** This entry indicates the mechanical effects of the bane on the rules of the game.

 ## Reading a Boon Description

-The full listing of boons are available in a searchable list [here](http://www.openlegendrpg.com/boons).

 Each boon description includes the following elements.